tillbiskup/evedata/docs/architecture.rst

     * Remove ExternalData?

-      What is the difference between ``AreaDetectorData`` and ``ExternalData``?
+      What is the difference between ``AreaChannelData`` and ``ExternalData``?
 Basically, the difference is whether the corresponding data are stored *within* the eveH5 file or externally.
 While with the advent of the generic ``DataImporter`` class (necessary to allow for deferred loading of actual data) the difference seems negligible, the HDF dataset corresponding to an ``ExternalData`` object usually contains the filenames (or similar identifiers) to the actual externally stored data files.
 One could in this case make the ``DatasetImporter`` contain a list of sources and handle the ``Data`` as usual.
 But do we need *two* DataImporter instances in this case -- one for the HDF5 dataset, one for the actual (external) data?
 If not, there would be no need for an ``ExternalData`` class.
 The question to answer here: Do we need to distinguish on this level whether the data are external to the HDF5 file?

     * Can MonitorData have more than one value per time?

-      This would be similar to AverageDetector and IntervalDetector, thus requiring an additional attribute (and probably a ragged array).
+      This would be similar to AverageChannel and IntervalChannel, thus requiring an additional attribute (and probably a ragged array).

     * Values of MonitorData

       MonitorData can have textual (non-numeric) values.
 This should not be too much of a problem given that numpy can handle string arrays (though <v2.0 only fixed-size string values, AFAIK, with v2.0 not yet released, as of 2024-04-04).

-    * raw (*i.e.* individual) values of AverageDetectorData and IntervalDetectorData
+    * raw (*i.e.* individual) values of AverageChannelData and IntervalChannelData

       Currently, the measurement program only collects the average values in both cases.
 However, there is the frequent request to collect the raw values as well.
 The data structure already supports this.
-Given that the overarching idea of the evefile subpackage is to *faithfully* represent the eveH5 file contents, it seems not sensible to map the "fake" average detector saving each individual value using MPSKIP to this detector type, though.
+Given that the overarching idea of the evefile subpackage is to *faithfully* represent the eveH5 file contents, it seems not sensible to map the "fake" average detector channel saving each individual value using MPSKIP to this detector channel type, though.
 This should probably rather be done in the mapping later on and towards the dataset subpackage.

-    * Detectors that are redefined within an experiment/scan
+    * Detector channels that are redefined within an experiment/scan

-      Generally, detectors can be redefined within an experiment/scan, *i.e.* can have different operational modes (standard/average *vs.* interval) in different scan modules.
+      Generally, detector channels can be redefined within an experiment/scan, *i.e.* can have different operational modes (standard/average *vs.* interval) in different scan modules.
 Currently, all data are stored in the identical dataset on HDF5 level and only by "informed guessing" (if at all possible) can one deduce that they served different purposes.
 How to handle this situation in the future, or more important: how to deal with this in the data model described here?
-Currently, there seems to be no unique identifier for a detector beyond the XML-ID/PV.
-The simplest way would be to attach the scan module ID to the name of the HDF5 dataset for the detector.
+Currently, there seems to be no unique identifier for a detector channel beyond the XML-ID/PV.
+The simplest way would be to attach the scan module ID to the name of the HDF5 dataset for the detector channel.
 For a discussion, see `#7726 <https://redmine.ahf.ptb.de/issues/7726>`_.

-      Generally, what seems necessary is to have separate datasets on the HDF5 level for detectors that change their type or attributes within a scan.
-As a detector channel cannot change its attributes within one scan module, we could have one dataset per detector and scan module, regardless of how often a scan module has been run within an overall measurement (inner scans).
-If the attributes (or even the type) of a detector change within a measurement, I would assume this to be a relevant information for handling the data appropriately.
+      Generally, what seems necessary is to have separate datasets on the HDF5 level for detector channels that change their type or attributes within a scan.
+As a detector channel cannot change its attributes within one scan module, we could have one dataset per detector channel and scan module, regardless of how often a scan module has been run within an overall measurement (inner scans).
+If the attributes (or even the type) of a detector channel change within a measurement, I would assume this to be a relevant information for handling the data appropriately.

     * References to spectra/images